Frewacom/pywalfox/README.md

 #### Theme modes
 There are three different theme modes, Dark, Light and Auto.
 Selecting Auto will automatically switch between the dark and light modes based on a selected time interval in the "General" section of the extension.

-> **Note that dark- and light mode have *separate* theme- and palette templates.
+> **Note that dark- and light mode have *separate* theme and palette templates.
 When modifying a template, you are always modifiying the template for the currently selected mode (dark/light).**

 ### Further theming with the included userChrome.css and userContent.css
 Pywalfox includes custom CSS sheets that you can enable.